Knowledge Level: Intermediate

 How much training is involved?

 The peak volume of this plan is just over five hours per week.
-If you have been following our Advanced or Intermediate Plans, this will seem like quite a drop.
+If you have been following our Pre-season Plan, this will seem like quite a drop.
 However the emphasis of this plan is on quality rather than quantity.
 This applies not just to the workouts but the individual efforts within them.
 If you are too fatigued to be able to perform the workouts as specified, you won’t be developing your sprint optimally.
 Don’t be tempted to add in extra volume, you will be compromising the effectiveness of the plan.

 Is it all cycling?